ModanwalPriti06/REACT-NOTES/README.md

 - Props are immutable and passed from a parent component to a child component.
 - The child cannot modify props; they are read-only.
 - Used for data sharing between components.

+## What is JSX?
+- JSX stands for JavaScript XML.
+It allows us to write HTML inside JavaScript and place them in the DOM without using functions like appendChild( ) or createElement( ).

+## What is component?
+- Component are independent and reusable bits of code.
+- Component are function that return HTML element JSX.

+## Difference Between Class Component and Functional Component in React 🚀
+React provides two ways to create components:
+1. Class Components (Old Approach)
+2. Functional Components (Modern Approach)

+ ### Class Component (Before React 16.8)
+ - Uses ES6 class syntax.
+ - Requires render() method.
+ - Uses this.state for managing state.
+ - Uses Lifecycle Methods (componentDidMount, componentDidUpdate, etc.).
+ - More boilerplate code.
+ - A class component must include the 'extend React.Component' statement. (create an Inheritance in react)
+ -

+### Functional Component (Modern Approach)
+- Uses JavaScript functions.
+- No this keyword required.
+- Uses useState, useEffect, and other React Hooks.
+- Shorter and cleaner code.
+- Easier to read, test, and optimize.

+## What is the virtual DOM?
+How does react use the virtual DOM to render the UI?
+- Virtual DOM is nothing but it is the virtual representation of the real DOM (Document Object Modal) so basically whenever the state of out application get update the virtual DOM get update instead of the real DOM.
+- DOM manipulation is an integral part of any web application, but DOM manipulation is quite slow when compared to other operations in JavaScript.
+The efficiency of the application gets affected when several DOM manipulations are being done.
+Most JavaScript frameworks update the entire DOM even when a small part of the DOM changes.

+##  What is prop drilling in React?
+- Props Drilling refers to the process of passing data (props) from a parent component to a deeply nested child component, even if some intermediate components don’t need it.
+- It can make the code harder to maintain and less scalable as the app grows.
+- UseContext use to stop props drilling.

+## WHat is Reconciliation?
+-